CodeGlassDotIO/Docs/_docs/views/clientusersettingswindow/ClientSettings.md

 If you have installed IIS Express in "Program Files" folder it will automatically check if you have IIS Express also installed in "Program Files (x86)".

+# CodeGlass Browser Location
+The path to the CodeGlass Browser (CodeGlass.Profilers.Chromium.exe) as it is seperatly installed by the [CodeGlass Browser Installer](https://github.com/CodeGlassDotIO/CodeGlassDotIO/releases).

+We automatically check the  location where the CodeGlass Client Executable (CodeGlass.Clients.Wpf.exe) is located for the following location: "../CodeGlass Browser/CodeGlass.Profilers.Chromium.exe"